Meet My Family

 I have never been good friends with normal, for more reasons than I can count.
 Pain and disappointment, these I’m well-acquainted with.

-More recently, I have been learning how to build hope into my life.
+More recently, I have been learning how to rediscover hope in my life.
 I’m learning how to hold tight to my good God who never abandons me, even when it seems He is silent.

 As a child, I knew what it was to live in fear (you can read more about that here).
 I won an award in school for writing an autobiographical story called Reign of Terror.
 One of the judges asked me if I was seeing a counselor.